Glenn-Harless/Glenn-Harless.github.io/data/projects/geo-causal-inference/case-study.md

 ## problem

-marketing teams waste millions on campaigns they think work. traditional attribution models overestimate impact by 15-20%. a/b tests often impossible at scale. geographic variation exists but goes unused.
+marketing teams waste millions on campaigns they think work. a/b tests often impossible at scale. geographic variation exists but goes unused.

 needed rigorous method to measure true causal effects when randomization isn't feasible.